DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 \subsubsection{Total Variation Norm (TV loss)}

-To increase the plausibility of physical attacks, smooth and consistent perturbations are preferred.
+The characteristics of natural images include smooth and consistent patches with gradual color changes within each patch \cite{mahendran2015understanding}.
+Therefore, to increase the plausibility of physical attacks, smooth and consistent perturbations are preferred.
 Additionally, extreme differences between adjacent pixels in the perturbation may not be accurately captured by cameras due to sampling noise.
 This means that non-smooth perturbations may not be physically realizable \cite{Sharif2016FaceRecognitionAttacks}.
 To address these issues, the total variation (TV) \cite{mahendran2015understanding} loss is introduced to maintain the smoothness of the perturbation.
-For a perturbation P, TV loss is defined as: $L_{tv} = \sum_{i,j} \sqrt{(P_{i+1,j} - P_{i,j})^2 + (P_{i,j+1} - P_{i,j})^2}$.
-Where the subindices $i$ and $j$ refer to the pixel coordinate of the patch $P$.
+For a perturbation P, TV loss is defined as: